DiamondLightSource/ulims-json-schemas/docs/tutorial3.md

 # Tutorial 3: Changing two "completed" schema N months later

-You can avoid the following if you make sure a schema never requires changing or decide to avoid using $ref keyword that automates property reuse, which is the most powerful full feature of the tools.
+You can avoid the following if you make sure a schema never requires changing or avoid using $ref keyword that automates property reuse, which is the most powerful full feature of the tools.
 Assuming change is required...

 ## State of quickeg and quickegref at start of tutorial 3